 How to Get to Kanchanaburi

 The city of Kanchanaburi is located just 80 miles from Bangkok.
-But the region covers a vast section of Western Thailand.
+However, the region covers a vast section of Western Thailand.
 You can get to Kanchanaburi by flight, bus, or train, or you can rent a car.

-Flying to Kanchanburi
+Flying to Kanchanaburi

 Buses